ibm-cloud-docs/cis/cis-cli-plugin.md

     - Required fields are `urls`, `configurations`.
         - `urls` : URLs to be included in this rule definition.
             - Wildcards are permitted.
-            - The URL pattern entered here will be escaped before use.
+            - The URL pattern entered here is escaped before use.
             - This field limits the URL to simple wildcard patterns.
         - `configurations` : List of IP addresses or CIDR ranges to use for this rule.
             - This field can include any number of ip or ip_range configurations that can access the provided URLs.